Bensas/RustNESs/plan.md

 			- `bg_next_tile_attribute: u8`
 			- `bg_next_tile_lsb: u8`
 			- `bg_next_tile_msb: u8`
-		- [PENDING] We include functions for scrolling:
+		- We include functions for scrolling:
 			- They all check `if (mask.render_background || mask.render_sprites)` in order to do what they need to do.
 			- IncrementX will:
 				- Increment the `coarse_x` value of the `vram` register